Global Boyhood Initiative

 We cannot fully achieve gender equality without involving boys.

-The behaviour of boys and men makes a big difference to the lives of people of all gender identities.
+The behaviour of boys and men makes a big difference to the lives of everyone.
 But the messages boys often receive about how they should behave can lead them to close off emotionally.

 Evidence shows that engaging boys and young men in discussions and activities about healthy masculinities and gender equality is crucial.
 Firstly, boys’ and men’s own well-being will benefit.
 But it can also empower children, achieve gender equality, and reduce male violence.